avafinger/nanopi-duo-ubuntu-base-minimal/README.md

 * build with gcc 7.2.1
 * updated to kernel 4.14.15 (code base is frozen for a while for optimizations)

+# Credits
+Kernel is based on Megous's work: https://github.com/megous/linux XR819 driver is based on Armbian's work
+U-boot is based on FriendlyElec's work
+Aditional work is done by me :)

 # To be continue:
 * upload kernel 4.14.3 (done)
 * finish README instructions